SreejanPersonal/DDC-Bot-Telegram/Readme.md

 ---

-The DevsDo Code Bot is more than just another AI assistant – it's a testament to what's possible when we combine technology with community.
+The DevsDoCode Bot is more than just another AI assistant – it's a testament to what's possible when we combine technology with community.
 Join us in this journey to make advanced AI accessible to every developer!

 [Get Started Now](https://t.me/ddc_support_bot) 🚀